jacobdaddario/data_matching/README.md

 rbenv install 3.4.1
 ```

-Instructions for installing `rbenv` for your chosen operating system can be found [in it's GitHub repository](https://github.com/rbenv/rbenv).
+Instructions for installing `rbenv` for your chosen operating system can be found [in its GitHub repository](https://github.com/rbenv/rbenv).

 ## Install Bundler and Project Dependencies

-Bundler is the preferred solution in the Ruby ecosystem for managing dependencies on projects.
-You must install bundler and the dependencies of this project before attempting to run it.
-You can achieve that with the below command.
+Bundler is the preferred solution in the Ruby ecosystem for managing project dependencies.
+You must install Bundler and the project dependencies before running it.
+You can achieve that with the command below.

 ```sh
 gem install bundler